-Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES guidelines issued by responsible agencies for the special status species.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ guidelines issued by responsible agencies for the special status species.
 USFWS and CDFW have issued survey protocols and guidelines for several special- status wildlife species that could occur in the project region, including (but not limited to): bald eagle, burrowing owl, golden eagle, Swainson's hawk, least Bell's vireo, willow flycatcher, desert tortoise, and San Joaquindesert kit fox.
 The protocols and guidelines may require that surveys be conducted during a particular time of year and/or time of day when the species is present and active.
 Many survey protocols require that only a USFWS- or CDFW-approved biologist perform the surveys.
 The project proponent shall coordinate with the appropriate state or federal agency biologist before the initiation of protocol-level surveys to ensure that the survey results would be valid.
-Because some species can be difficult to detect or observe, multiple field techniques may be used during a survey period and additional surveys may be required in subsequent seasons or years as outlined in the protocol or guidelines for each species. • Habitat Mapping.
-The wildlife biologist shall map special status wildlife or suitable habitat identified during the project-specific field surveys. • A Scientific Collecting Permit is required to take, collect, capture, mark, or salvage, for scientific, educational, and non-commercial propagation purposes, mammals, birds and their nests and eggs, reptiles, amphibians, fishes and invertebrates (Fish and Game Code Section 1002 and Title 14 Sections 650 and 670.7).
+Because some species can be difficult to detect or observe, multiple field techniques may be used during a survey period and additional surveys may be required in subsequent seasons or years as outlined in the protocol or guidelines for each species.
+Habitat Mapping.
+The wildlife biologist shall map special status wildlife or suitable habitat identified during the project-specific field surveys.
+A Scientific Collecting Permit is required to take, collect, capture, mark, or salvage, for scientific, educational, and non-commercial propagation purposes, manmals, birds and their nests and eggs, reptiles, amphibians, fishes and invertebrates (Fish and Game Code Section 1002 and Title 14 Sections 650 and 670.7).
 All biologists will be required to obtain a Scientific Collecting Permit that may be required to handle any live or dead animals during construction or operation of a project.
-In addition, the following measures should be implemented to avoid and minimize impacts on special status species and their habitats if they occur within a site: For projects that are determined to have the potential to result in "take" of state or federally-listed animal species, consultation shall be conducted with CDFW or USFWS respectively and appropriate mitigation measures developed as necessary, and take authorization shall be obtained prior to project commencement, if relevant.
-Any special status wildlife and/or their habitats identified within a project site outside of the work area will be protected by installing environmentally sensitive area fencing
+In addition, the following measures should be implemented to avoid and minimize impacts on special status species and their habitats if they occur within a site: For projects that are determined to have the potential to result in "take" of state or federally-list